bird-house/birdhouse-deploy/.github/CONTRIBUTNG.md

 Since PAVICS is used in production by multiple organizations, this deployment repository also has a policy regarding contributions.

 ### Policy objectives:
-1. Keep production stable between upgrades
+1. Keep production stable between deployments
 2. Encourage PR to be merged more quickly
 3. Achieve the two previous objectives
       * by weighing down everyone's workflow as little as possible